-- Cost of the audio system
+- The cost of the audio system itself

-- Cost of actual installation
+- The cost of the installation process

 |Single / Double Din Radio||$25 – $200|

 |Subwoofer||$100 – $350|

 |DIY Installation||$10 – $30|